isoaxe/personal-website/README.md

 This takes the `development.js` file and converts it into `production.js` by running envify, uglifyify and terser on it.
 This is then loaded in the HTML file via a `<script>` tag.

+**Now the backend functions need to be set up.**

+*Note:* This requires the setting up of a Firebase project (hosting and functions).
+If you want to host someplace else or simply want to test locally, it's best to use the alternative method below.

+### `npm install -g firebase-tools`

+After setting up the [Firebase project](https://firebase.google.com/), install the Firebase CLI.
+You will also need to [login](https://firebase.google.com/docs/cli#sign-in-test-cli) and link this project to the remote.

+### `cd functions`

+Navigate to the functions folder in a new shell tab to set up the server.

+### `npm install`

+Install all of the Node dependencies for Express and other third party packages used by Firebase functions.

+### `cd .. && npm run serve` (local only)

+Move up to the main directory again and run the `serve` script.
+This starts both the hosting and functions emulators for local testing.
+The hosted site and function logs can then be viewed in the [browser](http://localhost:4000).

+### `npm run deploy-all` (hosted only)

+Deploy both Firebase hosting and Firebase functions.
+In future, these can be deployed separately as required.
+Run `npm deploy` from this main directory for hosting or the same script from the `functions` directory to deploy functions.

 **Now the backend needs to be set up.**

 ### `cd backend`